markmoxon/elite-universe-editor/README.md

 * [universe-editor-disks](universe-editor-disks) contains the disk images produced by the build process.
 These disks contain the Universe Editor.

-The middle two are heavily based on the repositories containing the fully documented source code for Elite on the [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) and [BBC Master](https://github.com/markmoxon/master-elite-beebasm).
+The [6502sp-elite](6502sp-elite) and [master-elite](master-elite) folders are heavily based on the repositories containing the fully documented source code for Elite on the [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) and [BBC Master](https://github.com/markmoxon/master-elite-beebasm).

+The [c64-elite](c64-elite) folder uses a patching process that's described in [The Commodore 64 patching process](#the-commodore-64-patching-process) below.

 ## Building the Elite Universe Editor from the source